Institute for New Economic Thinking

 The Institute for New Economic Thinking (INET) is a New York City–based nonprofit think tank.
-It was founded in October 2009 as a result of the 2007–2012 global financial crisis, and runs a variety of affiliated programs at major universities such as the Cambridge-INET Institute at the University of Cambridge.
+It was founded in October 2009 as a result of the Great Recession (2007-2009), and runs a variety of affiliated programs at major universities such as the Cambridge-INET Institute at the University of Cambridge.
+It also has offices in London, England.

 History

-INET was founded with an initial pledge of $50 million from businessman and philanthropist George Soros.
+INET was founded with an initial pledge of $50 million from businessman and philanthropist George Soros, with co-founders William Janeway and James Balsillie.
+It was launched at Cambridge King's College as a tribute to alumnus John Maynard Keynes.

 Affiliates

+In November 2010, INET announced that about $7 million would be provided for the inaugural round of grants.
+Another four task groups tled by INET advisory board members were awarded more than $3 million in grants in 2010.
+One of these awards was to Steven Pincus of Yale and James Robinson of Harvard for research on the origins of the British Industrial Revolution.
+In 2011, $4 million in grants from INET and the Centre for International Governance Innovation (CIGI) was divided among 29 recipients.
+The Institute has disbursed approximately $4 million annually in research grants to students and professors.